Dhabbah/Lab2_StuChat/README.md

 A group project was developed by
-1. Khalid Dhabbah
+1.	**Khalid Dhabbah**
 2. William D Hoang
 3. Henri V. Ho

 # Introduction

-StuChat is an app for chatting between users.We created a multi-functional and responsive messaging android application that is similar to the popular WhatsApp.
+StuChat is an app for chatting between users.
+We created a multi-functional and responsive messaging android application that is similar to the popular WhatsApp.
 We were able to use Firebase as our main database to store login information (First name, last name, email, password, profile image, and phone number), used fragments to main different functions of the app (Contacts, Chats, Call, public accounts, and Users' profile), and also used all resources available on Android studio (xml's, drawables, different libraries, etc) to create a functional messaging app.

 # Objectives